-This interesting and enjoyable introductory course is compulsory for all students in Year 7 for one period per week throughout the year.
-Agriculture is an Applied Science, and as such covers topics such as agronomy, agricultural history, growing plants hydroponically, vegetable growing and raising chickens.
+This exciting and enjoyable introductory course is compulsory for all students in Year 7 for one period per week throughout the year.
+Agriculture is an Applied Science, and as such cover's topics such as agronomy, agricultural history, growing plants hydroponically, vegetable growing and raising chickens.